 Our role is to ensure that SMEs, including microenterprises, can access appropriate and affordable finance suitable to their stage of development.
 While it remains the responsibility of the banking system to provide credit to businesses, Government, working with agencies, the banking sector and alternative finance providers offers additional targeted supports where there are market failures.
 A wide range of supports is now available for companies at all stages of their life-cycle – from start-ups and early stage companies to those seeking to scale and grow.

-The Department has recently produced two guides which you may find useful:
+The Department has produced two guides which business may find useful:

 This simple guide sets out the types of equity and debt financing supports and resources available to business at all stages of the business cycle.